phpextra/sorter/README.md

 ###Sort using a specific locale

 Unicode comparator is the default comparator in this library and it uses default system locale (from php.ini) if it was not provided.
-Changing system locale after creating comparator will NOT change its locale.
+Changing system locale after creating a new instance of comparator will NOT change its locale.

 ```php